-These were the staple produce items that kicked off the panzanella salad along with the day old bread.
-Obviously with the abundance of fresh produce at our finger tips you can explore the panzanella salad and get creative with what you have on hand, what’s in season and what’s on sale.
+These were the staple produce items that kicked off the Panzanella salad along with the day-old bread.
+Obviously, with the abundance of fresh produce at our fingertips you can explore the salad and get creative with what you have on hand, what’s in season and what’s on sale.

-Outside of the day old bread, or even if you want to toast up some fresh bread to harden it a bit, the remaining ingredients are going to be up to you.
+Outside of the day-old bread, or even if you want to toast up some fresh bread to harden it a bit, the remaining ingredients are going to be up to you.
 If you are a bit of traditionalist, like I usually tend to be, then you will want to serve the bread with the basil, cucumbers, tomatoes, onions and a squeeze of lemon juice and olive oil.
-It in it’s simplest form is incredibly delicious.
+In its simplest form is incredibly delicious.

-Other things you could serve your panzanella salad are:
+Other things you could serve your salad are:

 - fresh greens

-- Add the basil, lemon juice, pine nuts and parmesan cheese to a food processor or blender and pulse 8 to 10 times to break of the basil leaves.
+- Add the basil, lemon juice, pine nuts, and parmesan cheese to a food processor or blender and pulse 8 to 10 times to break off the basil leaves.

 - Finish by adding in a little cold water and salt and pepper.

-CHEF NOTE: Keep the dressing in the refrigerator to help preserve it and pull it out 1 hour to room temperature before serving it.
-There will also be plenty of vinaigrette left over.
+Keep the dressing in the refrigerator to help preserve it and pull it out 1 hour to room temperature before serving it.
+There will also be plenty of vinaigrette leftover.

-STEP 2: Cut the Italian bread into 1 1/2″ to 2″ cubes and coat it in olive oil, salt and pepper and place on a hot grill for 3 to 4 minutes or on a sheet tray lined with parchment paper and in an oven set at 400° for 5 to 7 minutes.
-CHEF NOTE: You are not making croutons, you are just trying to lightly toast it.
-If you are using day old bread, just simply cut into cubes and leave as is.
+2. Cut the Italian bread into 1 1/2″ to 2″ cubes and coat it in olive oil, salt and pepper and place on a hot grill for 3 to 4 minutes or on a sheet tray lined with parchment paper and in an oven set at 400° for 5 to 7 minutes.
+You are not making croutons, you are just trying to lightly toast it.
+If you are using day-old bread, just simply cut into cubes and leave as is.

-STEP 4: Prepare the tomatoes, peaches, celery and cucumbers.
+4. Prepare the tomatoes, peaches, celery, and cucumbers.

-STEP 5: In a large bowl toss together the bread, salad greens, vegetables, pesto vinaigrette, salt and pepper and toss until combined.
+5. In a large bowl toss together the bread, salad greens, vegetables, pesto vinaigrette, salt, and pepper and toss until combined.

-STEP 6: Serve the panzanella salad with the sliced chicken on top and cheese.
+6. Serve the Panzanella salad with the sliced chicken on top and cheese.

 This is a super balanced salad that is just dang good leftovers or bought fresh.

-STORING AND FREEZING: This panzanella salad should be eaten immediately if tossed with vinaigrette.
+How to Store: This should be eaten immediately if tossed with vinaigrette.
 If you’d like to hold it for longer, do not toss the bread and vegetables in the vinaigrette rather keep them separate and hold in the refrigerator for up to 2 days.
-This panzanella salad will not freeze.
+This will not freeze.